QUALCOMM Incorporated's (QCOM) Stock: A Week-by-Week Analysis

-The stock of QUALCOMM Incorporated (QCOM) has gone down by -8.24% for the week, with a 9.53% rise in the past month and a -8.63% drop in the past quarter.
-The volatility ratio for the week is 2.37%, and the volatility levels for the past 30 days are 2.78% for QCOM.
-The simple moving average for the past 20 days is -2.48% for QCOM’s stock, with a -4.93% simple moving average for the past 200 days.
+In the past week, QCOM stock has gone up by 4.95%, with a monthly gain of 4.96% and a quarterly plunge of -6.56%.
+The volatility ratio for the week is 2.05%, and the volatility levels for the last 30 days are 2.50% for QUALCOMM Incorporated The simple moving average for the past 20 days is 0.67% for QCOM’s stock, with a 0.04% simple moving average for the past 200 days.

 Is It Worth Investing in QUALCOMM Incorporated (NASDAQ: QCOM) Right Now?